-It's easy to install full extension drawer slides with my unique, no-math method!
+It's easy to install full extension drawer slides with this unique, no-math method!
 On the very first try, you can have perfect sliding drawers - without all the hassles and head scratching.

 What's the Big Secret?